-Rebekah Vardy ordered to pay Coleen Rooney £800,000 after Wagatha trial
+Rebekah Vardy ordered to pay Coleen Rooney up to £1.5m after Wagatha trial

+A judge ruled that Ms Vardy should pay 90 per cent of Ms Rooney’s costs

 Rebekah Vardy has been ordered to pay Coleen Rooney £800,000 in legal costs after her failed libel trial.